Addison Rae Easterling Stuns In A Series Of Glamorous Selfies

 “That winged liner though,” remarked another person.

-As The Inquisitr previously reported, President Trump has threatened multiple times to get TikTok banned in the United States via an executive order due to security concerns.
-He noted he might do this as soon as Saturday but did not set an exact date.
-Nevertheless, Vanessa Pappas, the U.S. general manager for the app, claims she is not worried about the future of the social media platform.
+As The Inquisitr previously reported, President Trump has threatened multiple times to get TikTok banned in the U.S. via an executive order due to security concerns.
+He noted he might do this as soon as Saturday, but did not set an exact date.
+Nevertheless, Vanessa Pappas, the U.S. general manager for the app company, claims she is not worried about the future of the social media platform.